tylerharter/cs301-projects/spring19/lab4/README.md

 1. Make a refactor-3-original.py file and enter in the original version of **Refactor Exercise 3** from Wednesday's lecture.

 2. Run refactor-3-original.py and see if the result is what you expect.
-Fix any bugs.
+Look for any semantic bugs and fix those.

 (If you have trouble remembering how to do steps 1 or 2, review Lab 2.)